Table of Contents

 “Arthritis” is a general term used to describe a range of joint disorders.
 Among the most common are:

 - Osteoarthritis: Affecting more than 30 million Americans, osteoarthritis occurs when the cartilage between bones breaks down from wear and tear.
 Increased friction in the joint causes swelling and pain.
 In later stages bony spurs or bone-on-bone contact can occur.

 - Rheumatoid arthritis: This autoimmune disorder is caused by the body attacking the lining of its own joint tissues.
-Swelling, pain and even joint deformity can occur.
-Rheumatoid arthritis can cause inflammation in other parts of the body, leading to a higher risk for lung and heart problems.
+Swelling, pain, and even joint deformity can occur.
+Rheumatoid arthritis can cause inflammation in other parts of the body, leading to a higher risk of lung and heart problems.

 5 Remedies for Arthritis Pain in Hands